nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ### Create an applicant

+This use case serves as introduction to
+- Service layer and logic layer
+- Guards (`ServiceContract` and `InternalContract`
+- The interface `IValidatable`
+- The basic structure for a method in the logic layer

 1. Reset the database (`POST /api/Administration/Reset`)
 2. Create an applicant (`POST /api/Applicants`) with name "John Doe".
 You should end up in the debugger in the method `ApplicantsControllerBase.CreateAsync`.
 This is in the service layer that was provided by the Nexus integration team.
 The service layer provides the REST interface, verifies the parameters and calls the logic layer where the real job is done.
 	1. The `ServiceContract` statements are guards that verifies the input parameters.
 A problem with an in parameter results in a response with status code 400.
 (Try for instance to send in a non-null `id`).
 Please note that if a class implements `IValidatable`, then there is a special guard method to validate on object of that class.